-If you’re falling behind on your mortgage, you may not realize all your options.
-What is a second mortgage and how can it work for you?

-    If you’re falling behind on your mortgage, you may not realize that you are able

-    to utilize the cash that’s tied up in the equity of your home.
-However, there

-    are many options to consider when you need to tap into the value of your real
+If you’re falling behind on your mortgage, you may not realize that you are able to utilize the cash that’s tied up in the equity of your home.
+However, there are many options to consider when you need to tap into the value of your real estate investment.

-    estate investment.

-    It's not always the best market to sell your property, and you might not be

-    ready to move.
-Some homeowners can benefit from programs like EasyKnock's Sell &

-    Stay, where EasyKnock buys your home and rents it back to you, allowing you to

-    gain access to your cash without having to move.
-Others may be considering a

-    home equity loan or a HELOC, which stands for "home equity line of credit."
-Both

-    of these are examples of 2nd mortgages.
+It’s not always the best market to sell your property, and you might not be ready to move.
+Some homeowners can benefit from programs like EasyKnock’s Sell & Stay, where EasyKnock buys your home and rents it back to you, allowing you to convert your equity to cash without having to move.
+Others may be considering a home equity loan or a HELOC, which stands for “home equity line of credit.”
+Both of these are examples of 2nd mortgages.

 What is a second mortgage?
-It is a separate and secondary loan that allows you

-    to borrow money against a percentage of a home value that has appreciated over

-    the years.
-If your home is worth $100,000 and you only owe $40,000 on it, you

-    may be able to borrow against the $60,000 of remaining equity.
-This allows you

-    to receive cash without having to move.
-While it may seem like a great solution

-    to a tight financial situation, there are three important things you should know

-    before moving forward.
+It is a separate and secondary loan that allows you to borrow money against a percentage of a home value that has appreciated over the years.
+If your home is worth $100,000 and you only owe $40,000 on it, you may be able to borrow against the $60,000 of remaining equity.
+This allows you to receive cash without having to move.
+While it may seem like a great solution to a tight financial situation, there are three important things you should know before moving forward.